Adekolaau/Polished-data-hub/README.md

-## Project: BUSINESS PERFORMANCE ANALYSIS REPORT: OFFICE SUPPLIES & SALES

-This project represents a significant milestone in my pursuit of leveraging data analytics, particularly in the context of the completed business performance analysis in the office supplies and sales domain.

-__Key Points__

-* __Data Source:__ Dataleum
-* __Tools:__ Power BI

 ## Project: STRATEGIC INSIGHTS DASHBOARD: UNVEILING SALES PERFORMANCE PATTERNS AT EMILY'S COMPUTERS

 This project represents a significant milestone in my pursuit of leveraging data analytics, particularly in the context of the completed sales performance analysis in the sales domain.